mainmatter/playbook/src/development-process/README.md

   managers can also have another, potentially more substantial negative impact.
-  Since a project can only succeed when the different involved stakeholders work together and each one's motivations and goals are respected and addressed, it is vital for each stakeholders to understand and appreciate each other's viewpoints.
-Many projects fail due to disproportionate weight being assigned to one of the stakeholder's interests and them running the entire project.
+  Since a project can only succeed when the different involved stakeholders work together and each one's motivations and goals are respected and addressed, it is vital for each stakeholder to understand and appreciate each other's viewpoints.
+Many projects fail due to the disproportionate weight being assigned to one of the stakeholder's interests and them running the entire project.
 - If project managers indeed assume a management role and have decisive authority regarding priorities and deadlines etc., teams end up in a situation